Azure-Samples/azure-search-openai-demo/README.md

 To then limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure AD app to a set of users](https://learn.microsoft.com/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
 Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users unless they are specifically granted ('assigned') access to the application.-

+### Enabling login and document level access control

+By default, the deployed Azure web app allows users to chat with all your indexed data.
+You can enable an optional login system using Azure Active Directory to restrict access to indexed data based on the logged in user.
+Enable the optional login and document level access control system by following [this guide](./LoginAndAclSetup.md).

 ### Restricting network traffic

 By default, this application will allow connections from any IP address.
 The backend resources like Cognitive Search and Open AI are protected by API security.
-The web application does not have any authentication mechanism by default [see optional configuration of authentication](#enabling-authentication) and will allow any IP address to connect by default.
+The web application does not have any authentication mechanism unless [it is explicitly configured](#enabling-authentication) and will allow any IP address to connect by default.
-To restrict access to the web application, the search endpoint, Azure Open AI, Azure Storage and the Cognitive Service Form Recognizer to an IP or network address, set the `ALLOWED_IP` environment variable.
+To restrict access of the web application, the search endpoint, Azure Open AI, Azure Storage and the Cognitive Service Form Recognizer to an IP or network address, set the `ALLOWED_IP` environment variable.

 For example, to allow only the IP address `43.133.5.124` to connect: